AIS-Package/aisp/docs/en/classes/Clonal Selection Algorithms/Clonalg.md

 # Clonalg

 The `Clonalg` class is an **optimization algorithm** inspired by the biological process of clonal selection in the immune system.
 This implementation is designed for minimizing or maximizing cost functions in various problem types, including binary, continuous, ranged-value, and permutation problems.

+This CLONALG implementation contains some changes based on the AISP context, for general application to various problems, which may produce results different from the standard or specific implementation.
+This adaptation aims to generalize CLONALG to minimization and maximization tasks, in addition to supporting continuous, discrete, and permutation problems.

 ---